-Disability pension: The monthly pension is B\$634.41.
+Disability pension: B\$634.41 a month is paid.

-Partial pension: A percentage of the full pension is paid according to the number of average annual weeks of contributions between 25 and 49.
+Partial pension: A percentage of the full pension is paid according to the number of average annual weeks of contributions from 25 to 49.

 Disability pension: The value of the benefit depends on the rules for the specific occupational pension scheme.